PART 3 – NON-COURT DISPUTE RESOLUTION

 (ac) a significant risk of a miscarriage of justice;

-(ad) unreasonable hardship to the prospective applicant; or
+(ad) significant financial hardship to the prospective applicant; or

 (ae) irretrievable problems in dealing with the dispute (including the irretrievable loss of significant evidence); or